 * Coronavirus death toll rises to 81 in China

-Investors now await the U.S. Federal Reserve’s first policy meeting of the year scheduled on Jan.
+Investors will be watching the U.S. Federal Reserve’s first policy meeting of this year on Jan.
 28-29, where it is widely expected to keep rates unchanged.

 Our Standards: The Thomson Reuters Trust Principles.